ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/loading.md

 ```

 :::note Ordering keys
 We have selected an ordering key here via the `ORDER BY` clause.
-For further details on ordering keys and how to choose them see [here](/docs/en/data-modeling/schema-design#choosing-an-ordering-key).
+For further details on ordering keys and how to choose them, see [here](/docs/en/data-modeling/schema-design#choosing-an-ordering-key).
 :::

 ClickHouse can load data JSON in several formats, automatically inferring the type from the extension and contents.
 We can read JSON files for the above table using the [S3 function](/docs/en/sql-reference/table-functions/s3).